 The result is a quite remarkable increase in unit efficiency.
 Since the RO unit can fill the tank much faster without the hindrance of back pressure, far less reject water is used and the permeate, or product water, is purer.

 Here's how the flow through the pump works, with reference to the picture above:

-Brine In - Black Tube: Water leaves the membrane housing's brine port and goes to the pump, under pressure.
+Brine In - Yellow Tube: Water leaves the membrane housing's brine port and goes to the pump, under pressure.